sealsystems/node-eslint-config-es/README.md

 $(npm bin)/eslint **/*.js
 ```

-The package also provides 3 CLI binaries:
+The package also provides 3 CLI executables:

 - `bot` runs the following checks: